Questions and Answers about E.ON Group

 Our Exploration & Production segment is a growth business with good prospects for the future.
 It is active in four focus regions: the U.K. North Sea, the Norwegian North Sea, Russia, and North Africa.

-What does the Optimization & Trading global unit do?
+What does the Global Commodities global unit do?

 As the link between E.ON and the world’s wholesale energy markets, our Optimization & Trading global unit buys and sells electricity, natural gas, liquefied natural gas, oil, coal, freight, biomass, and carbon allowances.
 In addition, it manages and develops assets at several stages of the gas value chain, including pipelines, long-term supply contracts, and storage facilities.